Key Takeaways

 Security Vulnerabilities

-If your DNS server is not updated with the latest security patches, it could be susceptible to attacks like cache poisoning or DNS hijacking.
+If your DNS server is not up to date with the latest security patches, it could be vulnerable to attacks such as cache poisoning or DNS hijacking.
 These attacks aim to redirect your traffic from your domain to a malicious and unsecured server.

 The vulnerability may lead to security issues, including data theft and malware infection.
 Regular maintenance and periodic cybersecurity audit reviews can help mitigate these risks.